 Describe what NRC employees are supposed to do if they receive an allegation of improper action by an NRC staff member or contractor involved in inspection or other oversight activities.

 TASKS: 1.
 Complete the web-based Ethics Training.
-To access the training, select Ethics on NRC’s Internal Website. rint the completion record at the end of the on-line ethics course.
+To access the training, select Ethics on NRC’s Internal Website.
+Print the completion record at the end of the on-line ethics course.
 This must be presented to your supervisor as evidence that you have completed the course.

-2. the material listed in the Reference section of this activity.
+2. Read the material listed in the Reference section of this activity.

 3. Identify, locate, and review your Region’s or Office’s policy guidance on inspector/employee conduct.
 Some of this guidance may be located in directives which describe the duties and responsibilities of specific positions (e.g., resident staff or project engineer guidance).
 You should closely review the guidance applicable to your position.
+For assistance with identifying and locating these materials see your technical mentor or branch chief.

-4. .
+4. Review and discuss the evaluation criteria with your supervisor or designated ethics expert.
 Demonstrate your understanding of the NRC’s expectations of inspector conduct and protocol by explaining the answers to the questions listed in the Evaluation Criteria section of this activity.
+Regional Counsel is considered one of the ethics experts.

-5. Meet with your supervisor or other designated ethics expert to discuss any questions you may have as a result of this activity.
+5. Meet with your supervisor or other designated ethics expert to discuss the evaluation criteria and any questions you may have as a result of this activity.

-DOCUMENTATION: Basic-Level Certification Signature Card Item SG-
+DOCUMENTATION: Basic-Level Certification Signature Card Item SG-2